How to move to Canada from the US

 IRCC explains the basics and how a nomination can work with Express Entry, including the 600-point boost for a nomination through certain paths.

-- A specific occupation is in demand in one province (and you can document it)
+- A specific occupation is in demand in 1 province, and you can document it.

 - An employer connection or local tie makes a nomination more realistic.

-Citizens and permanent residents of Canada can sponsor certain family members, including spouses, common-law partners, dependent children, and parents or grandparents, to move to Canada.
+Canadian citizens and permanent residents can sponsor certain family members, including spouses, common-law partners, dependent children, and parents or grandparents, to move to Canada.

-- Typical timeline: it varies by case and country, so the only safe way to estimate is IRCC’s official processing-time tool.
+- Typical timeline: spousal sponsorship processing is stabilized at approximately 12 months in 2026, but the only safe estimate is IRCC’s official processing-time tool.

 This route is often the most straightforward version of how to move to Canada as an American when a qualifying relationship is already in place.